Course Content and Outcome Guide for CMET 211

 - Special Fee:

 Course DescriptionIntroduces physical, chemical and biological parameters relating to the quality of water.
 Presents sampling systems, data analysis techniques and computational methods, including mathematical models.
 Recommended: CMET 131.
-Prerequisites: CMET 123 and CH 100.
+Prerequisites: CMET 123, CH 104, and WR 115.
 Prerequisite or concurrent: WR 121.
+Audit available.

 Intended Outcomes for the courseThe student will be able to:

 1. Define and describe basic parameters with respect to aquatic ecosystems & environment.